holoviz/holoviz/doc/background.rst

 A low-level tool is highly configurable, with an expressive but relatively verbose command language that makes it possible to precisely control how it works.
 For PyViz, Bokeh is a low-level tool, allowing any plot or app to be built up from basic primitives.
+An even lower-level approach would be to write javascript directly.
 A high-level tool like hvPlot or like Panel's interact function uses much less code and a much simpler interface to make a powerful plot or dashboard, but what do you do if you then need to make some small